DestinE-Climate-DT/AQUA/docs/sphinx/source/drop.rst

     Output format for DROP files: ``netcdf`` (default), ``zarr``, or ``icechunk``.
     ``icechunk`` is experimental and does not support catalog integration.

+.. option:: --outdir OUTDIR

+    Output directory.
+Overrides ``paths.outdir`` from the configuration file.
+    Required when running without a configuration file.

+.. option:: --tmpdir TMPDIR

+    Temporary directory.
+Overrides ``paths.tmpdir`` from the configuration file.
+    Falls back to ``--outdir`` when not specified.

 .. option:: --no-validate